Ex-PM Samaras expelled from Ruling ND Party

 “Therefore, Mr. Samaras, with his interview today, has placed himself, for the second time since 1993, out of New Democracy.
 After all, this is what he sought.
 This time, however, history will not repeat itself.
 The ruling majority is steadily continuing on its course without Mr. Samaras.
 No one has the right to play games with the country’s stability amid these troubled times.”

 The development marks the second time Samaras will have found himself out of ND.
-He was sacked as the foreign minister in far-off April 1992 by then Prime Minister Constantine Mitsotakis, Kyriakos Mitsotakis’ father, after heated disagreements over the Greek government’s policy on the “Macedonia name issue”.
+He was sacked as the foreign minister in far-off April 1992 by then Prime Minister Constantine Mitsotakis, Kyriakos Mitsotakis’ father, after heated disagreement over the Greek government’s policy on the emotionally charged “Macedonia name issue” at the time.
 Samaras resigned from his Parliament seat in October 1992.

 In June 1993 Samaras left ND and formed his own party, Political Dawn (Pol.An), before returning to ND in 2004.
 He was included in the party’s ballot – second in line – for the European Parliament elections that year and served as a MEP until 2007.